Faithful-Resource-Pack/Docs/src/routes/pages/textures/texturing-guidelines.md

   <br>
   <li id="jappa"><b>JAPPA,</b> or Jasper Boerstra, is Minecraft’s current lead art director and pixel artist and has been working on the game since 2017.</li>
   <br>
   <li id="prog-art"><b>Programmer art</b> (often colloquially referred to as “progart”) is an umbrella term that describes the textures and the general art style used in Minecraft before version 1.14 (except all of the new textures that were added in 1.13).
-These weren’t made by Jappa, or any real artist, but by the developers of the game.
+These weren’t made by JAPPA, or any real artist, but by the developers of the game.
 Note that this term wasn’t coined by Mojang, and outside of the Minecraft resource pack community it refers to placeholder visuals usually created by the programmers as placeholders for new features.
 Which is what the pre-1.14 textures basically are, since most of the widely used ones were originally made by Notch in paint.net within a span of minutes.</li>
   <br>
-  <li id="jappa-textures"><b>JAPPA textures</b> directly oppose Programmer Art.
-They were made by a single artist – Jappa – and they have a consistent art style.
+  <li id="jappa-textures"><b>Jappa textures</b> directly oppose Programmer Art.
+They were made by a single artist – JAPPA – and they have a consistent art style.
 They are featured in all versions after 1.14 inclusive.</li>
   <br>
   <img src="/images/pages/textures/13.png" alt="Jappa textures" class="center" loading="lazy">
   <p class="center"><i><b>Picture 11:</b> Left: Programmer art oak planks.
 Right: Jappa oak planks.</i></p>